 - Battery-powered flashlights can be beneficial.

 - Solar-powered flashlights or crank-powered ones that work with solar or kinetic energy may be helpful.
-These usually need batteries, but the battery power will not drain anywhere near as quickly as usual.
+These usually need batteries, but the battery power will not drain near as quickly as usual.

 - Having Lots of candles and lighters are always great.